 In the School District's government-wide financial statements, outstanding debt is reported as liabilities.
-Bond premiums and discounts and the difference between the reacquisition price and the net carrying value of refunded debt are deferred and amortized over the life of the bonds using the straight-line method.
-To conform to generally accepted accounting principles, bond premiums and discounts should be amortized using the effective interest method.
-The effect of this deviation is deemed to be immaterial to the fair presentation of the basic financial statements.
 Bond issuance costs are recognized as an outflow of resources in the fiscal year in which the bonds are issued.

 In the governmental fund financial statements, the School District recognizes the proceeds of debt and premiums as other financing sources of the current period.
 Bond issuance costs are reported as debt service expenditures.